EdenKupe/anarchysf/pages/g/Gas-s-s-s,orItBecameNecessarytoDestroytheWorldinOrdertoSaveIt.md

 ---

 Feeble countercultural light comedy, set in a world where  everyone over the age of 25 has been killed by a leak of poison gas.

-Included in the Red  Planets filmography.
+Included in the _Red Planets_ filmography (see Bould, in bibliography).